ericpruitt/emus/README.md

                       ,
     (libevent) -------

-**Note:** Tree, GNU Find Utilities and GNU sed do not appear because they do not have dependencies on any libraries built from this repository.
+**Note:** Tree, flock, GNU Find Utilities and GNU sed do not appear because they do not have dependencies on any libraries built from this repository.

 ### Makefile ###